odysseyindia/odyssey-tours/content/english/tim/itineraries/spiritual-india/_index.md

   - Being awed by the serene Golden Temple in Amritsar
   - Learning about Buddhism and Tibetan culture in Dharamsala
   - A peaceful evening ceremony on the riverbank in Rishikesh
-  - Colourful, noisy chaos of the evening aarti in Haridwar
+  - The colourful, noisy chaos of the evening aarti in Haridwar
-  - ''
 itinerary:
   - day: 0
     item: